glgraca/PiFrame/README.md

 This is perl code for a digital picture frame based on a Raspberry Pi Zero W running Raspbian.

 It includes a Telegram Bot so that you can send pictures from your phone straight to the picture frame.
+If you include a caption, it will be shown along with the image.

 You need to install a few packages: